PaulCampbell/Flailr/readme.md

  - Do we like the instantiating with the `new` keyword?
 Possibly replace this?
  - Check out browser support.
  - Figure out how the hell you test a library that depends on web-cam interaction
+ - Get it to raise gesture events
+   - SwipeLeftToRight
+   - SwipeRightToLeft
+   - SwipeDown
+   - SwipeUp